Skip to main content

 • Shows the current active blue/green color when web-proxy is serving live traffic.

 • Normal promotions keep the long-lived web-proxy container and bound port stable, which avoids transient listener drops for upstreams such as Cloudflare Tunnel that are connected to :7803.
+Proxy container recreates are reserved for required host-port or image drift and happen only after the replacement web/Hive lane is healthy.

 • As soon as a new commit starts rolling out, the recent deployment section shows it immediately as DEPLOYING instead of waiting for the rollout to finish.